 - I could go on, but will stop myself here. 😉

-Remember to 3-1-1 Your Baby’s Travel Kit for Carry-On
+What to Pack in Your Baby’s Travel Kit for Carry-On

 Shelly Rivoli, author of the award-winning guide Travels with Baby